bbcawodu/careadvisors-backend/README.md

     - "Error Code" will be 0
     - Array corresponding to the "Data" key will be non empty.
 - If metrics reports are not found,
     - "Error Code" will be 1.
     - An array of length > 0 will be the value for the "Errors" key in the "Status" dictionary.
         -Each item in the array is a string corresponding to an error in the POSTed JSON doc.
+    - Array corresponding to the "Data" key will be empty.

+### Navigator Location Submission URL
+- To add a location where navigators can submit metrics reports, visit http://picbackend.herokuapp.com/addlocation

+### Navigator Location Management URL
+- To manage and edit locations where navigators can submit metrics reports, visit http://picbackend.herokuapp.com/managelocations

+### Navigator Location Data Retrieval API
+- To navigator location data stored in the backend, submit a GET request to http://picbackend.herokuapp.com/v1/navlocations

+- The response will be a JSON document with the following format:
+    ```
+    {
+        "Data": [
+            {"Name": "Presence Saint Joseph Hospital",
+             "Zipcode": "60657",
+             "State": "IL",
+             "Address Line 1": "2900 N Lake Shore Dr.",
+             "Address Line 2": "",
+             "Country": "United States of America",
+             "City": "Chicago"},
+            ...,
+            ...,
+            ...,
+        ],
+        "Status": {
+            "Version": Integer,
+            "Error Code": Integer,
+            "Errors": Array
+        }
+    }
+    ```

+- If navigator locations are found,
+    - "Error Code" will be 0
+    - Array corresponding to the "Data" key will be non empty.
+- If navigator locationss are not found,
+    - "Error Code" will be 1.
+    - An array of length > 0 will be the value for the "Errors" key in the "Status" dictionary.
+        -Each item in the array is a string corresponding to an error in the POSTed JSON doc.